Student Housing Tips for Living Off-Campus

 • If you plan to apply to Canadian federal funding to take abroad, make sure you research the application process, application dates and availability for your own province.

-Most importantly: keep your Canada Law from Abroad advisor in the loop!
+Most importantly: keep your Canada Law From Abroad advisor in the loop!
 We’re here to help support you right up until you leave for the UK so do not hesitate to check-in with your advisor about how you’re feeling about any aspect of the process – we’ve all been there!
 We’ll help keep you on track and excited about your new adventure.

 << Go back